PostgreSQL Database Management and Usage

 Listing Databases and Users

-Within the psql
+In the psql

-CLI, you can use meta-commands (commands starting with \
+CLI, use meta-commands (those starting with \

 ) to view existing databases and users: